 2. Cut Back on Exfoliation

 When you’re trying to fix your moisture barrier, I recommend laying off all exfoliating products for two weeks.
 Slowly work them back in once your skin feels better.
-When you do reintroduce them into your routine, don’t use them every day.
+When you reintroduce them into your routine, don’t use them every day.
 Instead, use them four to five times a week depending on your skin type.
-Don’t know your skin type?
-Take the skin type quiz.
-Then, to find out the safest way to exfoliate your skin without causing damage to your moisture barrier, read my beginner’s guide to exfoliants.

-Note: If you use a prescription retinoid, know that it will break down your skin barrier due to the nature of how it works.
-While I don’t suggest that anyone stop using one, mainly because it’s so great for getting the skin to look and act younger, I do have some recommendations for how to use it to lessen dryness.
+Note: If you use a prescription retinoid, know that it works, in part, by breaking down your barrier.
+While I don’t suggest that anyone stop using one, mainly because it’s so great for getting the skin to look and act younger, I do have some recommendations for how to lessen negative side effects.
 Read my beginner’s guide to retinol and prescription retinoids.

 3. Use a Gentle Cleanser

 When fixing a damaged moisture barrier, you’ll want to switch from a foaming cleanser (even if it’s gentle and sulfate-free!) to a cleansing lotion.
-These cleansers are generally much milder, which is important, especially when it comes to cleansing dry, tight, or irritated skin.
-Read up on cleanser do’s and don’ts to learn how to cleanse your skin without disrupting your skin’s barrier.
+These cleansers are generally much milder, which is important for dry, tight, or irritated skin.

 4. Avoid Washing Your Face With Hot Water